acampove/rx_run3/README.md

       sg : [1.0, 0.1]
 #After each fit, the parameters spciefied below will be printed, for debugging purposes
 print_pars    : ['mu', 'sg']
+likelihood :
+    nbins : 100 #If specified, will do binned likelihood fit instead of unbinned
 ```

 ## Arrays